 The tobacco industry once used multiple platforms such as TV, billboard, radio, and the point of sale (POS) to advertise its harmful products.
 In 1998, passage of the Master Settlement Agreement severely restricted the tobacco industry’s advertising activities.
 However, the agreement’s stipulations did not include regulations for POS marketing.
-According to the Federal Trade Commission’s Cigarette and Smokeless reports, tobacco companies paid over $7.2 billion to promote their deadly products at the POS in 2018 — nearly 80% of the $1 million they spent per hour on marketing in the United States total.
+According to the Federal Trade Commission, tobacco and e-cigarette companies paid over $7.3 billion to promote their deadly and addictive products at the POS in 2020 — over 80% of the nearly $1 million they spent per hour on marketing in the United States total.

 Although the retail environment has become an increasingly important channel for the tobacco industry, leveraging this avenue is not a new trick in their marketing toolkit.
 Industry documents reveal that for decades, tobacco companies have valued and recognized the importance of connecting with consumers at the POS.
 Below we take a look at how marketing at the POS has changed over the years, how it came to be the tobacco industry’s lead marketing channel, and the actions taken at the local, state, and federal level to curtail the tobacco industry’s influence in the retail environment.